-The North Dakota Mill & Elevator is a state-owned milling facility that produces spring wheat and durum flour by processing of North Dakota's grain crops into high-quality products.
+The North Dakota Mill & Elevator is a state-owned milling facility that produces spring wheat and durum flour by the processing of North Dakota's grain crops into high-quality products.
 The North Dakota Mill and Dakota Maid products are distributed for commercial and retail sale throughout the country and worldwide.
-Tours by appointment only.
+Tours are by appointment only.

 Siouxland Buffalo Ranch, Grand Forks